-Kent once was a kingdom independent from the rest of England; it is also the country’s oldest county.
+Once a kingdom independent from the rest of England, Kent is the country’s oldest county.
 The fabled ‘Garden of England’ has a 350-mile-long coastline that stretches east from the Isle of Sheppey round to the beautifully desolate wonder of Dungeness.
 It’s named as such because of the largest amount of space historically given over to growing fruit and hops.
-Kent also consists of 28 percent AONB (Area of Outstanding Natural Beauty).
-Kent is most famous for being the gateway to England if you are travelling to the country by water.
+Kent also consists of 28 per cent AONB (Area of Outstanding Natural Beauty) and is most famous for being the gateway to England if you are travelling to the country by water.
+So where do you start on your holidays in Kent?
+We’ve pulled together this handy guide to give you the low-down on the best things to do and places to go.

 Beautiful towns and villages